investingintesting/java-assessment-public/README.md

 ### Questions

+- Tell us about a hard or challenging situation they've encountered in your career.
+If you could revisit that experience, what would you do differently?
 - Should and if so how can you include testers that can't code in a test automation project?
 - What are the differences in frameworks available to testers?
 - Discuss the test pyramid, what are the positives and negatives, when should and shouldn't you follow it?